KRAKEN: Returning the control of data back to users with a marketplace for personal data

 KRAKEN aims to enable an ecosystem for the sharing of health data from wearable devices.
 (Image: Luke Chesser)

-Introduction
+Introduction to KRAKEN

 KRAKEN is a European wide three-year project funded by the EU Horizon2020 program.
 The project Consortium consists of 10 partners from 7 EU countries with different and complementary expertise.
 The KRAKEN team consists of academic and research profiles, industrial and legal profiles, as well as leaders in the latest technology and digital privacy.